User Interface Guide

 This is your primary workspace where you build and connect your node networks.

-• Flight Path Preview: When dragging nodes or cables, a neon-ribbon path visibly connects your cursor to the resolved snap destination, providing clear, real-time feedback on routing boundaries and placements.
+- Flight Path Preview: When dragging nodes or cables, a clear path visibly connects your cursor to the resolved snap destination, providing clear, real-time feedback on routing boundaries and placements.

 Keyboard Shortcuts